ursooperduper/ursooperduper-site-old/_posts/2014-09-17-basic-calculator-app.md

 layout: post
 title: "Building a Basic Calculator App for iOS"
 date: 2014-09-17
+tags:
+- iOS
+- Swift
+- Xcode
+- mobile
+- projects
 ---

 My first iOS app is a basic calculator.
-I chose this  project as a way to learn about XCode, iOS development principles and workflows, and to finally write some actual Swift code.
+I chose this  project as a way to learn about Xcode, iOS development principles and workflows, and to finally write some actual Swift code.

 ![Get mathematical!](/images/mathematical.gif)